itish-vs/BatteryMonitor/README.md

 ---

 ## 📣 Support
-If you encounter issues, please open an Issue describing the problem, steps to reproduce, and relevant logs or screenshots.
+If you encounter issues, please open an <a href="https://github.com/itish-vs/BatteryMonitor/issues">Issue</a> describing the problem, steps to reproduce, and relevant logs or screenshots.

 ---